AI powered code conversion

 2. Reviews a summary of the selected objects, their dependencies, and the estimated time and Snowflake credit cost.

-3. Confirms the selection to proceed with code verification.
+3. Confirms the selection to proceed with code conversion.

-If you select VERIFY CODE, SnowConvert AI connects to your Snowflake account, where it relies on Cortex AISQL to review your code and suggest resolutions to any problems.
-AI verification might take a few minutes to start, and it might run for several minutes or hours depending on the complexity of the code being verified.
+6. Select AI Convert.
+SnowConvert AI connects to your Snowflake account, where it relies on Cortex AI Functions to review your code and suggest resolutions to any problems.
+AI code conversion might take a few minutes to start, and it might run for several minutes or hours depending on the complexity of the code being verified.

 (i) Review the code generated by AI before deploying it.
 Code generated by AI might not be correct.